Last updated on 6 Oct 2015

 Am I eligible for a Concessionary Travel Pass?

 The changes to the age of eligibility will not impact on anyone already in possession of a concessionary travel pass, also known as a 'bus pass'.
 The eligibility of disabled people is unaffected by this change.

 Where can I use my bus pass?

 Concessionary travel passholders can enjoy all of the benefits of the current concessionary travel scheme within Tyne and Wear, but with the added freedom to travel anywhere in the country using local buses.
-For further information, including how to apply contact Nexus or visit www.nexus.org.uk.
+For further information, including how to apply contact Nexus.

 Updating your Concessionary Travel Pass

 Lost your Concessionary Travel Pass?

 If you think that you have lost your concessionary travel pass whilst using public transport, contact the appropriate operator (either Arriva, Go North East or Stagecoach).
 Your pass may have been handed in to the driver.
 If you are unsure which operator’s service you can check on Traveline or contact Nexus.

 Metro Gold Card - Tyne and Wear Metro

 If you have a concessionary travel pass, you can apply for a Metro Gold Card which gives you a year’s travel on Metro for just £12 (£25 outside of Tyne and Wear).
 It will be loaded onto your Concessionary Travel Pass.
 For further information, including how to apply contact Nexus.

 Concessionary Ferry Fare

-The Senior Railcard is available to anyone aged 60 years old or over and costs £30 for one year.
-It will save you 1/3 of the cost of most rail fares to almost anywhere in Great Britain, including certain fares on various rail/sea journeys.
+The Senior Railcard is available to anyone aged 60 years old or over and will save you 1/3 of the cost of most rail fares to almost anywhere in Great Britain, including certain fares on various rail/sea journeys.

 To apply, you can get an application form from railway station ticket offices or a National Rail-licensed Travel Agent.
 The completed form needs to be handed in together with proof of your age, such as your Birth Certificate, Passport or Driving Licence.